mfl28/BoundingBoxEditor/README.md

 | [Linux](https://github.com/mfl28/BoundingBoxEditor/releases/latest/download/boundingboxeditor-linux.zip)        |
 | [MacOs](https://github.com/mfl28/BoundingBoxEditor/releases/latest/download/boundingboxeditor-mac.zip)          |
 | [Windows](https://github.com/mfl28/BoundingBoxEditor/releases/latest/download/boundingboxeditor-win.zip)        |

+## How to use the application
+Please refer to the [User Manual](https://github.com/mfl28/BoundingBoxEditor/wiki#user-manual) in the [Wiki](https://github.com/mfl28/BoundingBoxEditor/wiki) for a detailed guide to the usage of the application's main functions.

 ## How to build the application
 The project uses [Gradle](https://gradle.org/) as build-system.